Lower School Curriculum

 Reading: Reading Workshop will consist of four major units, including habits of good readers, critical informational text skills, study of characters and research clubs.

-Speaking: Students are regularly given opportunities to collaborate with one another, share their writing aloud, read aloud, and use discourse to deepen their understanding of topics.
+Speaking: Students are regularly given opportunities to collaborate with one another, share their writing aloud, reading aloud, and using discourse to deepen their understanding of topics.

-Listening: Because students are regularly given opportunities to collaborate and engage in discourse, they will also be using critical listening skills.
-We will lay the foundation for these skills in the morning meeting, as well, and monitor these in academic blocks.
+Listening: Students have the chance to use their critical listening skills during the opportunities they are given to collaborate and engage in discourse.
+We lay the foundation for these skills in the morning meeting, and monitor these in academic blocks.

 Fourth Grade

-Reading: During Reading Workshop, students will read, write, discuss, be read to, work on vocabulary and comprehension and choose appropriate books.
-Units include: Interpreting Characters; Obtaining Information from Non-fiction Texts; and Media Literacy/Social Justice
+Reading: During Reading Workshop, students will read, write, discuss, be read to, work on vocabulary and comprehension, and choose appropriate books.

 History and Social Studies